dlay-io/dlay-core/readme.md

-# After - Schedule your tasks via http
+# After - Cron no more
+Schedule your tasks over http

-A multi-worker task schedulament tool backed by Couchdb and node.js.
+A multi-worker task scheduling tool backed by Couchdb and Node.js.

 ```
 Usage: After [options] [command]